MicrosoftDocs/msteams-docs/msteams-platform/resources/removing-tab-margins.md

 This document describes how the removal of margins around all tabs in Microsoft Teams enhances your app building experience.
 This is an enhancement introduced in Microsoft Teams in 2021.
 You can build apps that look more native to Teams by removing the margins around all tabs.
 Tabs with removed margins align with Microsoft Teams' [UI kit designs](~/tabs/design/tabs.md).
-Most apps already look better without the margins surrounding their experiences.
-You must make the necessary changes to the tabs that are visually affected by the margins removal.
+Most apps experience enhanced look without margins.

 :::image type="content" source="../assets/images/tabs/remove-margins-tabs.png" alt-text="Tab wit and without margins" border="false":::